brownz11/azure-docs/articles/aks/cluster-autoscaler.md

 > [!NOTE]
 > The cluster autoscaler enforces the minimum count in cases where the actual count drops below the minimum due to external factors, such as during a spot eviction or when changing the minimum count value from the AKS API.

-Monitor the performance of your applications and services, and adjust the cluster autoscaler node counts to match the required performance.
+Monitor the performance of your applications and services and adjust the cluster autoscaler node counts to match the required performance.

 ## Use the cluster autoscaler profile